Brodifacoum: Case reports

 In 2015, 19 inmates in New York City's Rikers Island jail claimed that they had been poisoned with the chemical.
 The inmates had noticed "what appeared to be blue and green pellets in the meatloaf" they were eating on March 3, and felt ill afterwards.
 A sample was analyzed and tested positive for brodifacoum; the NYC Department of Correction stated it was investigating the incident.

 A 20-year-old female college student presented with abdominal pain and blood in urine.
 She was tested for warfarin, a common anticoagulant also used in some rodenticides, which returned a negative result.
 Vitamin K and fresh plasma were administered to treat symptoms.
 Three weeks later, she returned with bleeding into her calf, and was subsequently tested for superwarfarin chemicals.
 The test showed that brodifacoum was in her bloodstream.
 She later admitted to consuming seven packets of rodenticide.

 A 48-year-old businessman was admitted with a severe nosebleed and abnormal coagulation parameters.
 Standard treatment of vitamin K and fresh plasma was administered to stem the nosebleed.
 Two weeks later, he presented again with bleeding into the calf.
 Continual doses of vitamin K were necessary to counteract the brodifacoum.
 He denied taking any of the brodifacoum found in his home contained within packages of Contrac.

+Recreational drug use

+Brodifacoum has been mixed with synthetic cannabinoids such as K2 and Spice, reportedly "to extend the duration of the drug euphoria".

 As of November 26, 2018, at least eight fatalities and 320 cases of severe coagulopathy and bleeding associated with synthetic cannabinoid use had been reported in Illinois, Wisconsin, Maryland, Missouri, Florida, North Carolina, Indiana, Pennsylvania, Kentucky, Virginia, and West Virginia.
 The first case occurred in Illinois on March 7, 2018.
 Brodifacoum was suspected to be present in these products in Illinois.
 Products named Matrix and Blue Giant from a convenience store in Chicago have tested positive for brodifacoum and AMB-FUBINACA (FUB-AMB).